 Create a culture of safety

-While creating a safety program from scratch might seem like a daunting task, OSHA offers multiple ways to approach it, from a simple 10-step process to get started to a variety of workplace safety tips as well as a variety of cooperative programs.
+While creating a safety program from scratch might seem like a daunting task, OSHA offers multiple ways to approach it, from a simple 10-step process to get started (PDF) to a variety of workplace safety tips as well as a variety of cooperative programs.

 Wilsonart’s workplace safety program has undoubtedly had positive results.